 What about Responsible Officers for GPs?

-Responsible Officers sit within NHS England, with NHS GPs relating to Responsible Officers within the boundary of their NHS England Local Area Teams (LATs).
+Responsible officers sit within NHS England, with NHS GPs relating to responsible officers within their region.

-Find out more about NHS England sectors and Local Area Teams (LATs)
+Find out more about NHS England sectors and responsible officers

 Read our tips for sessional GPs